dinatamas/archlinux/README.md

 * Some configurations don't work automatically (for informative console output):
     * wifi ping from the startwifi script
     * timedatectl not syncing automatically
-* Full system upgrade upon first start?
-* Copy network scripts and dotfiles to easily available places.
-Both root and new users?
+* Examine the archiso image for packages, configs, etc.
+* Look for config file examples.
+* Config files should not be duplicated between root and dinatamas!

 ### Installing more software
 * Install recommended packages of installed packages with pacman?